AjixDev/LaraBreeze-crud/README.md

 1. Clone the repository to your local machine.
 2. Install the project dependencies by running the `composer install` command.
-3. Create a new MySQL database and update the `.env` file with your database credentials.
+3. Create a new MySQL database and update the `.env` file with your database and IPStack API credentials.
 4. Generate an application key by running the `php artisan key:generate` command.
 5. Migrate the database by running the `php artisan migrate` command.
 6. Start the development server by running the `php artisan serve` command.